mac-comp221-sp23/mac-comp221-sp23.github.io/index.markdown

 - The small puzzle was added 3/29 (previously the assignment only totalled 99 points!).
 - Note that github classroom decided not to use the template as starter code, so i've linked the sample file-processing and input-handling code above.
 Regardless, as long as you implement the correct command-line behavior, you should be fine!
 - Problem 1a: The problem says that if a shortest path exists, *that* path is simple.
 This neglects to cover cases where multiple shortest paths exist!
 This should be: if a shortest path exists, there exists a simple shortest path.
+- Problem 1d/e: Assume the $t$ iterated over in the first for loop is different than the $t$ that is the target vertex (mentally replace it with a $t'$!)
 - Problem 2c: You only need to describe the modification you would make --- No need to write pseudocode!
 Just convey the idea of the modification.
+- Problem 2: It should be that in the example we start with $1c_1$ and end with $1.05c_1$.
+The problem mistakenly labels the result as $1.05c_2$.
+Apologies for the typo!